EGI-Federation/documentation/content/en/users/_index.md

 [tutorials](tutorials) about how to set up, use, and combine these services.

 {{% alert title="Note" color="info" %}} See the [Service Providers](../providers)
-section for details on how to integrate identity providers and service providers into EGI FedCloud.
+section for details on how to integrate providers into the EGI Federation.
 {{% /alert %}}

 ## Request for information